RVAGameJams/learn2love/pages/01-11-type-checking.md

 ## Converting data types

-We've already seen data type conversion previously when we took numbers in and operation and transformed that into a true or false statement.
+We've already seen data type conversion previously when we took numbers and an operation in, transforming that into a true or false statement.

 ```lua
 type(12 > 3)